japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 Task [taskId]'s epoch is [task.epoch]
 ```

-run xref:scheduler:MapOutputTracker.adoc#updateEpoch[notifies `MapOutputTracker` about the epoch of the task].
+run scheduler:MapOutputTracker.md#updateEpoch[notifies `MapOutputTracker` about the epoch of the task].

-NOTE: run uses xref:core:SparkEnv.adoc#mapOutputTracker[`SparkEnv` to access the current `MapOutputTracker`].
+NOTE: run uses core:SparkEnv.md#mapOutputTracker[`SparkEnv` to access the current `MapOutputTracker`].

 run records the current time as the task's start time (as `taskStart`).

-run xref:scheduler:Task.adoc#run[runs the task] (with `taskAttemptId` as <<taskId, taskId>>, `attemptNumber` from `TaskDescription`, and `metricsSystem` as the current xref:metrics:spark-metrics-MetricsSystem.adoc[MetricsSystem]).
+run scheduler:Task.md#run[runs the task] (with `taskAttemptId` as <<taskId, taskId>>, `attemptNumber` from `TaskDescription`, and `metricsSystem` as the current metrics:spark-metrics-MetricsSystem.md[MetricsSystem]).

-NOTE: run uses xref:core:SparkEnv.adoc#metricsSystem[`SparkEnv` to access the current `MetricsSystem`].
+NOTE: run uses core:SparkEnv.md#metricsSystem[`SparkEnv` to access the current `MetricsSystem`].

 NOTE: The task runs inside a "monitored" block (i.e. `try-finally` block) to detect any memory and lock leaks after the task's run finishes regardless of the final outcome - the computed value or an exception thrown.

-After the task's run has finished (inside the "finally" block of the "monitored" block), run xref:BlockManager.adoc#releaseAllLocksForTask[requests `BlockManager` to release all locks of the task] (for the task's <<taskId, taskId>>).
+After the task's run has finished (inside the "finally" block of the "monitored" block), run BlockManager.md#releaseAllLocksForTask[requests `BlockManager` to release all locks of the task] (for the task's <<taskId, taskId>>).
 The locks are later used for lock leak detection.

-run then xref:memory:TaskMemoryManager.adoc#cleanUpAllAllocatedMemory[requests `TaskMemoryManager` to clean up allocated memory] (that helps finding memory leaks).
+run then memory:TaskMemoryManager.md#cleanUpAllAllocatedMemory[requests `TaskMemoryManager` to clean up allocated memory] (that helps finding memory leaks).

-If run detects memory leak of the managed memory (i.e. the memory freed is greater than `0`) and xref:ROOT:configuration-properties.adoc#spark.unsafe.exceptionOnMemoryLeak[spark.unsafe.exceptionOnMemoryLeak] Spark property is enabled (it is not by default) and no exception was reported while the task ran, run reports a `SparkException`:
+If run detects memory leak of the managed memory (i.e. the memory freed is greater than `0`) and ROOT:configuration-properties.md#spark.unsafe.exceptionOnMemoryLeak[spark.unsafe.exceptionOnMemoryLeak] Spark property is enabled (it is not by default) and no exception was reported while the task ran, run reports a `SparkException`:

 ```
 Managed memory leak detected; size = [freedMemory] bytes, TID = [taskId]
 ```

-Otherwise, if xref:ROOT:configuration-properties.adoc#spark.unsafe.exceptionOnMemoryLeak[spark.unsafe.exceptionOnMemoryLeak] is disabled, you should see the following ERROR message in the logs instead:
+Otherwise, if ROOT:configuration-properties.md#spark.unsafe.exceptionOnMemoryLeak[spark.unsafe.exceptionOnMemoryLeak] is disabled, you should see the following ERROR message in the logs instead:

 ```
 Managed memory leak detected; size = [freedMemory] bytes, TID = [taskId]